 When the show launched, creator Shonda Rhimes and music supervisor Alexandra Patsavas had been working together on Grey's Anatomy for several years and built the show's brand as a place to find new music.
 Patsavas crafted a reputation as the go-to music supervisor for the indie soundscape of 2000s TV on shows like The O.C. and Gossip Girl, even working on the Twilight saga.
 But she is a music lover whose tastes run deep and wide, and when Rhimes told her that the sound of Scandal would be based in the older soul, R&B, and pop music from a world of predominately Black music, Patsavas was ready for the challenge.

-"When Scandal started, I sat down with Shonda and [executive producer] Betsy Beers, and we just talked about the script," Patsavas recalls.
+"When Scandal started, I sat down with Shonda and [then producer, now executive producer] Betsy Beers, and we just talked about the script," Patsavas recalls.
 "The characters had not come to life on the screen yet, though they had certainly come to life on the page.
 Shonda always knew, from the very beginning, that she wanted to delve into catalog music, using songs that were extremely personal to her.
 When we started, it was with music from the '60s and '70s."
 That it makes sure that specifically Black artists are showcased, and remembered, is more than poignant: It makes a move to right the wrongs of segregating music, on the radio and MTV, from the heyday of all these artists.
 Highlighting these songs in the Scandal universe helps to reframe and extend their legacies.

 As the seven episode long first season went on, Patsavas would showcase some iconic songs and musical giants who weren't often heard on primetime: Stevie Wonder's "Superstition," the Isley Brothers' "It's Your Thing," and Edwin Starr's "War" among them.
 "There had been such a switch to brand-new music in television [when Scandal premiered] that moving back into songs that people have such a deep, visceral connection to definitely took people by surprise," Patsavas says.

 It makes sense: the music industry is about promoting the newest thing, and the newest thing usually gets the majority of marketing money.
-Streaming services have killed the greatest hits album — if you have Stevie Wonder's catalog on Spotify, why do you need to buy his greatest hits?
+Streaming services have killed the greatest hits album — if you have Stevie Wonder's catalogue on Spotify, why do you need to buy his greatest hits?
 Just find a playlist with all of them.
 It's because of shows like Scandal that generations of people who might not know these iconic artists can discover them again in a marketplace full of more music than they could ever consume.

 Aretha Franklin made her first sonic appearance in season 4, with her cover of Simon & Garfunkel's "Bridge Over Troubled Water," after which she would become a staple voice, including a long string of uses of her catalog in season 5.
 The indisputable voice of Scandal, however, is Stevie Wonder, who has had far more of his songs placed in the show than any other artist.
 He, along with Marvin Gaye, Nina Simone, and Franklin, could be described as the musical core of the show, based on the number of times they're played, but Patsavas and Rhimes fill out Olivia Pope's world with tracks by Chaka Khan, Gladys Knight, Diana Ross, Donna Summer, Roberta Flack, Bettye Lavette, Patti LaBelle, Etta James, and Dionne Warwick.